 The stem and branches carry the water up to the leaves, but if things break, then that’s not going to be possible.
 Sometimes stem injuries will occur due to heavy wind, but this can also happen during the winter months.

 It might wind up being necessary to clip off certain parts of the foliage that have been damaged, though.
-If things don’t seem to be healing after a few weeks, then it’s better to trim than it is to leave things alone.
+If things don’t seem to be healing after a few weeks, it’s better to trim than it is to leave things alone.

 6 – Insects